symfony/symfony-docs/service_container.rst

     $ php bin/console lint:container

+    # optionally, you can force the resolution of environment variables;
+    # the command will fail if any of those environment variables are missing
+    $ php bin/console lint:container --resolve-env-vars

+.. versionadded:: 7.2

+    The ``--resolve-env-vars`` option was introduced in Symfony 7.2.

 Performing those checks whenever the container is compiled can hurt performance.
 That's why they are implemented in :doc:`compiler passes </service_container/compiler_passes>` called ``CheckTypeDeclarationsPass`` and ``CheckAliasValidityPass``, which are